Salesforce models a sales rep, not a Swansea spinout chasing its next grant partner and its first paying customer at once

 Exactly what you get

 A CRM shaped around the relationships Swansea businesses actually run: bookings for tourism, grant partners for spinouts, framework contracts for manufacturers.
 Concretely: a custom relationship model, bilingual Welsh and English comms with language preference, repeat-guest and seasonal history, role-based access with no per-seat tax, and clean sync to your booking software, email systems, and accounting software.
 You own the code.
-For richer reporting, this feeds naturally into business intelligence dashboards, and for spinouts it links to the grant projects in your ERP or project management software.
+For richer reporting, this feeds naturally into business intelligence (BI) dashboards, and for spinouts it links to the grant projects in your ERP or project management software.

 How to choose a developer in Swansea